enigmamarketing/express-swagger-docs/README.md

 }
 ```

-#### @swaggerDefinitions
+#### @SwaggerDefinitions
-Definitions may be defined in the @swaggerHeader but you can also define them in the document where they are used.
+Definitions may be defined in the @SwaggerHeader but you can also define them in the document where they are used.
 As before, duplications will be merged in no particular order.

 ```
 /**